 Bankruptcy proceedings may be instituted by:

-The Financial Agency has to submit a proposal to institute bankruptcy proceedings if the legal person has outstanding payments over an uninterrupted period of 120 days registered in the Payment Transactions Order Register, within eight days after the expiry of that period, unless prerequisites for summary bankruptcy proceedings have been met.
+The Financial Agency (FINA) has to submit a proposal to institute bankruptcy proceedings if the legal person has outstanding payments over an uninterrupted period of 120 days registered in the Payment Transactions Order Register, within eight days after the expiry of that period, unless prerequisites for summary bankruptcy proceedings have been met.

 The court decides on instituting, conducting and closing the bankruptcy proceedings, appoints and supervises the bankruptcy manager and the board of creditors and carries out other activities to ensure that the bankruptcy is conducted in accordance with the law and that the creditors receive payment.